-The same stands for Google Analytics, Google Analytics, tells you where your audience is from.
+The same stands for Google Analytics; Google Analytics tells you where your audience is from.
 It tells you how many people came onto your website, how many people did you get organically coming to your site, now many were referred or came through social or other means.
 How many of those users are new or are returning users, which pages the users visited, how long they stayed on each page and if they went to another page or how quickly they left your website.
 If people leave your website too quickly, it might be because they did not find what they were looking for, and this means you will have to rethink your keywords or content.
-The better you make your website tailor-made to your audience, the better the experience of the user (UX) is, the better your ranking will become!
+The better you make your website tailor-made to your audience, the better your user experience (UX) is, the better your ranking will become!

 Google even tells you if people search for you on the mobile or on the web more, which devices they use and which language they speak.

-So, you can appreciate how important those analytical tools are, and it's worthwhile getting a basic understanding of it.
+So, you can appreciate how important those analytical tools are, and it's worthwhile getting a basic understanding of them.

-Other social media tools can help you to research better who is visiting your website (e.g. Facebook pixel).
-For example, Iconosquare is an Instagram analytics tool, which tells you when followers are most active, so it tells you when the best time is to post (14-day free trial).
+Other social media tools can help you research better who is visiting your website (e.g. Facebook pixel).
+For example, Iconosquare is an Instagram analytics tool that tells you when followers are most active, telling you when the best time is to post (14-day free trial).

-Of course, it takes a lot of effort and continuous writing of fresh content to give your website this visibility and traffic it deserves, in the meantime, you might want to start with some advertising.
+Of course, it takes a lot of effort and continuous writing of fresh content to give your website the visibility and traffic it deserves; in the meantime, you might want to start with some advertising.

 Google advertisement is the most effective and, in my opinion, more effective than Facebook, although Facebook is trying to improve enormously to make it more audience-specific.
 Google has got a different option, and one option is to pay per click, called PPC.
 Again, here you will need effective keywords so that your ad will appear on the first page.
 A quality score calculates your ad rank, and the quality score again is calculated by google in how specific you are and how relevant your content and word are for people who search and how much you are willing to pay for this.
 You will be surprised, but people who are not relevant and have a bad quality score end up paying more than people whose quality score and relevance are high.

-To get a good Quality Score takes a bit of time, and playing with lots of different KWs.
-Make sure that the page the searcher ends up to is the page you want people to end up to (it is also called a landing page).
+To get a good Quality Score takes a bit of time and playing with lots of different KWs.
+Ensure that the page the searcher ends up on is the page you want people to end up on (it is also called a landing page).
 Again, an obvious CTA (call to action) is necessary to entice people to press on your ad.
-The CTR (Click through Rate) is important and as before is the total clicks on your ad divided by the total impressions.
+The CTR (Click through Rate) is important, and as before is the total clicks on your ad divided by the total impressions.
 You can also incorporate some negative keywords.

 A negative keyword is something that you add to avoid getting the wrong person to come onto your website; Negative keywords let you exclude search terms from your campaigns and help you focus on only the keywords that matter to your customers.
 The quality score is calculated over time.
 So, the higher your ad ranks, the lower the costs eventually!

 As you have seen, effective Keywords are the key and to choose them wisely.
-There are tools on the market which help you to see how many people search for this Keyword and how big the competition is.
+There are tools on the market that help you to see how many people search for this Keyword and how big the competition is.
 In the beginning, it is more advisable not to go for highly competitive keywords, such as “yoga classes”, since it will be challenging to beat well-established places out.
 Still, there is room for longer keywords and more specialised Keywords.
-So, as a rule, search for KWs that have low competition, but a high volume on searches.
+So, as a rule, search for KWs with low competition but a high volume of searches.